Yichuan0712/11785-TCR/README.md

 3. **Monitor Training**:

-   - Training logs will be printed to the console and saved in the log directory specified in your configuration.
+   - Training logs will be printed to the console and saved in the log directory specified in your configuration file.
    - Model checkpoints will be saved in the checkpoint directory.